anewman15/supabase-docs-refine/src/tutorial/with-refine.md

 });
 ```

-And thene want to save the environment variables in a `.env.local` file.
+And then we want to save the environment variables in a `.env.local` file.
 All you need are the API URL and the `anon` key that you copied [earlier](#get-the-api-keys).

 ```bash title=.env.local
 VITE_SUPABASE_URL=YOUR_SUPABASE_URL